CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2023/index.md

 | Ayishih Bellew              | University of the Virgin Islands     | [here](https://www.uvi.edu/directory/staff/ayishih-k-bellew.html) |
 | Nii Tawiah                  | Delaware State Univers               | ntawiah@desu.edu                                                  |
 | Steve Diggs                 | University of California             | [here](https://www.ucop.edu/directory-search/index.php)           |

+**Before you leave**, please make sure you:

+* Have everything you need to follow the materials in the next weeks installed on your laptop.
+Here's the [Checklist](Checklist.md)
+* Fill in this survey to evaluate the in-person session: [survery](https://forms.gle/cJ8PKU7aCUr6qAmg9)

 ### Week Two - September 18-22 - Introduction to UNIX and Git